 Not written for foodies who are looking for sophisticated recipes.

-Tried and true recipes backed by this book's author.
-Appeals to readers that can relate to the author's weight struggles and passion for the keto diet.
+Tried-and-true recipes backed by the author.
+Appeals to readers who can relate to the author's weight struggles and passion for the keto diet.
 Recipes are designed to adapt to one's daily life without having to track down exotic ingredients.

 While most readers appreciate the author's story, some aren't fans of the ingredient options.

-Readers report not only weight loss, but decreases in sugar cravings as well.
+Readers report not only weight loss, but also a decrease in sugar cravings.
 One of the more extreme diet plans, focusing on a higher fat content than other sources.
-We love that the recipes can be modified per one's tastes and recipes.
+We love that the recipes can be modified per one's tastes.

 Measurements may be off in some recipes.

 Written for those who are consumers of information and looking for a dietary lifestyle change with immediate results.
-We love that this book is goal focused and provides conversion charts to help you along our way.
+We love that this book is goal-focused and provides conversion charts to help you along your way.
 Ideal for everyday use.